 - Indicator 2 (K-12): Demonstrate three student-centered instructional approaches that support a variety of learning styles.
 (S)

 Virtual Professional Development is a simulated classroom where teachers can practice teaching student avatars using short scenarios and support from an instructional coach, so they can quickly learn and master the skills they most need to be effective.
 With upper elementary, middle and high school classrooms, Virtual PD has scenarios for teachers of all grade levels across a wide range of topics aligned with the Professional Learning Standards for Sex Education (PLSSE).
-You can watch the video here to learn more about Virtual PD.
+You can watch the video here (link is external) to learn more about Virtual PD.

 Objectives of this course:

-- Initiate a personal plan of action to strengthen their facilitation skills.
+- Implement a personal plan of action for refining their skills in effectively engaging adolescent learners.

 Visit ETR's Training & TA Form to submit your request and receive cost information.